 I’m a Boston-based television producer, food stylist, food writer and culinary instructor.
-I am the supervising producer of PBS’s The Food Flirts starring Marilynn and Sheila Brass.
+I am the supervising producer of PBS’s, The Food Flirts with Marilynn and Sheila Brass.
+The program, a James Beard Foundation award nominee in 2018, airs in primetime.
+Check here for the schedule in your area .
 I worked on a dozen seasons of PBS’s Simply Ming, holding several positions including culinary producer, for which I earned an Emmy Award nomination.
 I’ve also served as culinary producer for Steven Raichlen’s Project Smoke, and A Moveable Feast with Americas Favorite Chefs, running the cooking operation for Rick Bayless, José Andrés, and four other celebrity chefs.
 The show was nominated for a 2010 James Beard Foundation Award in the television special category.

 A graduate of the Culinary Institute of America and Tufts University, I got my start in TV food styling working for various Food Network shows.
-I’m a contributing writer for The Boston Globe’s food and travel pages, have recipe-tested for The New York Times Magazine and other publications and am a private cooking instructor.
+I’m a contributing writer for The Boston Globe’s food and travel pages, have recipe-tested for The New York Times Magazine and other publications and am a private cooking instructor and visiting college lecturer.
+In 2020, I designed and taught a popular class on food media at Tufts University.
 I also am an on-air chef for the web-based video service How2Heroes.
 My husband and I have three daughters (who all love to cook).

 About Culinary Production and Food Styling